moneroexamples/onion-monero-prover/README.md

 - https://github.com/moneroexamples/compile-monero-09-on-arch-linux (Arch Linux)

-##### Compile and run the prover
+##### Compile and run
-Once the Monero is compiled and setup, the explorer can be downloaded and compiled as follows:
+Once the Monero is compiled and setup, the prover can be downloaded and compiled as follows:

 ```bash